How to use Wagn

 • The double curly brackets ({{) represent a nest, meaning that the recipe card nests the ingredient card inside it.

-• The "+" before "ingredients" indicates that this is a contextual names. meaning the name of the nested card depends on the context of the nesting card.
+• The "+" before "ingredients" indicates that this is a contextual name. meaning the name of the nested card depends on the context of the nesting card.
 For example, if I make a recipe called "Lobster Bisque", then its ingredient list will be named "Lobster Bisque+ingredients".

 The important pattern to understand is that these structured nests establish naming patterns.
 All the cards that contain information about ingredients will have names that begin with the recipe name and end with "+ingredients".